-If you’re wanting to perfect how to ride leg yield, then you need to understand the movement first.
-Leg yield is a basic lateral movement in which a horse travels both forward and sideways at the same time.
-It’s commonly found in many dressage tests and is a useful schooling tool.
-It is one of the first lateral movements that riders typically teach their horses.
+If you’re looking to learn how to ride leg yield, then first you need to understand the movement.
+Leg yield is a basic exercise within the range of lateral work for horses.
+The movement asks the horse to travel both forward and sideways at the same time with a slight flexion away from the direction of travel.
+It’s found in elementary level dressage tests under British Dressage rulings and is a useful schooling and suppling tool.
+It is one of the first lateral movements riders typically teach their horses.

 What is a correct leg yield?

-Even if you are not required to ride leg yield at the level you are competing at in dressage, it is a very useful lateral movement to use within your training sessions.
-If you are looking to introduce half pass and shoulder-in, leg yield is a good place to start.
-It is also useful for trying to get your horse to become more supple, straight and balanced.
+Even if you are not required to ride leg yield for the purpose of competition, it is a very useful lateral movement to use within your training sessions.
+If you are ultimately looking to introduce half pass and shoulder-in, leg yield is the place to start.
+It is also useful for helping your horse to become more supple, straight and balanced and develop more expression in the paces.

 - Establish a good, active and balanced pace (on the left rein)